Manta-Network/docs/docs/manta-atlantic/Collation/03-SetupAndRun/04-sync.md

 the best way to sync is to just run your node until the idle messages show up in your logs. doing so may take up to 2 weeks, however it will also give you a perfect, cryptographically validated and complete history of the blockchains you are syncing.

-if you cannot wait for the recommended sync mechanism to complete, you may obtain a fast-sync copy of the calamari and kusama blockchains taken from manta's backup nodes. to do so:
+if you cannot wait for the recommended sync mechanism to complete, you may obtain a fast-sync copy of the manta and kusama blockchains taken from manta's backup nodes. to do so:
-- stop your calamari service
+- stop your manta service
-- delete your calamari and kusama databases from the basepath (taking care not to delete your keystores which are also under the basepath)
+- delete your manta and kusama databases from the basepath (taking care not to delete your keystores which are also under the basepath)
 - fetch a copy of the blockchains, extracting if required
 - ensure that the entire basepath and all of its contents are owned by the user your node runs under (change ownership recursively if required)
-- start your calamari service
+- start your manta service
 - verify that the node is syncing correctly
 - wait for both parachain and relay-chain idle messages to appear in the logs